Rahul7259/Miniproject/1_Requirements/README.md

 The project is based on doing acomplex operations in a calculator like tan() of a number.
 It helps the user quickly find answer of any complex problem like finding square of a huge number.
 The project being user friendly makes this project very polpular.

 ## Defining system
+   Scientific calculator does following operations:
+      1) Square Root
+      2) Square of a number
+      3) Logarithmic value of a number
+      4) Trignometric operations like sin,cos and tan

 ## SWOT Analysis
  ![Drag Racing](https://github.com/Rahul7259/Miniproject/blob/aa40e7d4af0cdedb2f87abdb681fb2455dec9d7f/1_Requirements/Screenshot%20(254).png)